 I’m looking at an Electro-Fashion sewable PICAXE control board from Kitronik.
-There are a few wearable systems now that keep getting better and are getting easier to use and help people get started with so this was great to see another system, with a huge advantage of being low cost (just over a fiver) that it’s a great way to get a system prototyped.
+There are a few wearable systems now that keep getting better and are getting easier to use and help people get started with so this was great to see another system.
+One huge advantage of being low cost (just over a fiver) that it’s a great way to get a system prototyped.
 You can get up and running within an hour even with no previous knowledge or experience.

 Once you have done your prototyping phase, you can then be sure to have some conductive thread and can sew your creation!
 I always map out my circuit on felt or similar with a marker etc with colours for different connections so you are sure to not cross lines and make the most effective circuit, and sew it to that before sewing the completed work on to my final fabric.
 (Or integrating the felt version.)

-My first stop was to look at the resources out there for using this platform, so I went to the getting started guide at PICAXE
+My first stop was to look at the resources out there for using this platform.
+I went to the getting started guide at PICAXE

 If you are getting one of the electro-fashion boards from Kitronik you’ll see on the product page details that there are links to accessories that you can use with this system, (which are also usable with other systems so you don’t have to keep to just one board type).

-So… this is a board that I have never used before and a new system to me, I have no experience with PICAXE so if you are the same then hopefully I will have made a bit of a mess with it so that you can go through it a little more smoothly.
+So… this is a board that I have never used before and a new system to me.
+I have no experience with PICAXE.
+If you are the same then hopefully I will have made a bit of a mess with it so that you can go through it a little more smoothly.

 You may need to look up your PICAXE type, and there is a handy little menu item that does the checking for you: